backstage/backstage/plugins/org-react/README.md

 The `GroupListPicker` comes with three optional props:

 - `groupTypes`: gives the user the option which group types the component should load.
 If no value is provided all group types will be loaded in;
-- `initialGroup`: which group by default should be selected.
-For example, a group of the logged in user;
 - `placeholder`: the placeholder that the select box in the component should display.
 This might be helpful in informing your users what the functionality of the component is.
 - `onChange`: a prop to help the user to give access to the selected group